 - Easy-to-read 4-inch gauge

 Do you have more than one bike at home?
 Do they use different valves and different pressure settings?
-There’s no need to buy separate pumps for your fat bike and road bike.
+There’s no need to buy separate bike air pumps for your fat bike and road bike.
 Bontrager Dual Charger can do it all as it is the best bike floor pump out there.

 It comes with a large stable base that you can step on to prevent tipping and leaning when pumping air.
 The base is also where the 4-inch gauge is mounted, so you can easily see what pressures you’re dealing with.